Automatic weight loss: Women’s World review of the Setpoint Diet

 Jonathan’s 15+ year research odyssey was prompted by more than just idle curiosity.
 To pay his way through college, the naturally thin Jonathan had gotten a job as a personal trainer at a popular gym.
 His job was to help his clients lose weight, yet he was less than successful (to put it mildly.)

-Hoping for direction in how to proceed, Jonathan turned to his college professor parents.
+Hoping for direction on how to proceed, Jonathan turned to his parents, both college professors.
 They told him that the failure with weight gain/loss he and his clients were experiencing was likely an information problem.
 They advised him to consult primary research studies to find out what science says about metabolism and weight issues.

-In simple terms, setpoint weight is that the level of stored fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain.
-It has little to do with the quantity of calories you consume.
+In simple terms, setpoint weight is the level of stored fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain.
+If you want to know your setpoint weight, just look at the number on the scale.
+That’s the number your weight hovers around, within a range of about 10-15 pounds.
+Your setpoint weight has little to do with the number of calories you consume.

 It works like this: your brain, digestive system, and hormones communicate with each other through several feedback loops to synchronize the activities that automatically maintain body fat and blood sugar at a specific level, otherwise known as your setpoint.